Apple Watch 6 Review | still the best smartwatch. But…

 Battery Life & Performance

 Apple retains the magnetic charging puck from previous versions but charging times are notably improved to about 80 minutes with a 2A USB-A adapter and 80% in under an hour with the improved rapid charge.
-Realistically it needs once-daily charging once you start incorporating music or sport into your daily routine, despite the headline 18-hour battery life (expect 1.5 days with conservative usage)
+Realistically it needs once-daily charging once you start incorporating music or sport into your daily routine.
+Despite the headline 18-hour battery life, you CAN expect 1.5 days with conservative usage.

-Tip: a pre-breakfast charge and another as you shower after sport might be enough to see you through every day.
+Tip: a pre-breakfast quick charge and another as you shower after sport might be enough to see you through every day.

 To me, the AW6 and AW SE feel like they have highly similar performance characteristics and are also similar to my AW5.
 Once you have owned the always-on screen of the AW6, a move to an AW SE becomes quickly annoying, especially during sport.

 The AW6 claims 1000 charge cycles will reduce the battery to 80% capacity and that might still yield a full day’s usage.
 Apple quotes a 4-year battery life so you should consider selling your Apple Watches every 2-3 years, although Apple does offer a battery replacement service for about $100.

-WatchOS 7 is the latest and only software version for AW6, which adds several new peripheral features.
+WatchOS 7 is the software for AW6, which adds several new peripheral features.

 Of interest to me were the new watch faces and the ability to have multiple complications from the same app on a watch face.
 Further to that, you can share an entire watch face and that automatically shares links to the apps that customised it.
 Along with the standard band connecting mechanism, watch faces and straps are the main way that most people will personalise their Apple Watch.

 I liked the convenience of receiving phone calls on the watch when the phone was nearby but what I don’t like is Siri.
 Having used Google Assistant a lot, Apple’s pretender isn’t anywhere near as good – either in terms of voice recognition or the quality of responses/results given.